Skip to main content

 Key material

 Never plaintext on disk, never transmitted over the network.
-Decrypted in-memory only during signing.
+In MPC mode, no party ever assembles the full key.
+In OWS mode, decrypted in-memory only during signing, then wiped.

 API authentication